Configuration

 The endpoint name formatters can also be customized by constructing a new instance and configuring MassTransit to use it.

-x.SetEndpointNameFormatter(new KebabCaseEndpointNameFormatter(prefix: "Dev"));
+x.SetEndpointNameFormatter(new KebabCaseEndpointNameFormatter(prefix: "Dev", includeNamespace: false));

 By specifying a prefix, the endpoint name would be dev-submit-order